-If our reasoning above is on the right track, the polarity effect should not pertain to thin concepts as well.
-Another reason to think that the polarity effect occurs for thick concepts only, is that thick concepts are often descriptively very rich and contain disjunctive features (Wiggins, 1993), which may lead to unexpected effects in experimental settings like the cancellability task.
-An example: One person can be called courageous for trying a dangerous trick on a snowboard, while another demonstrates courage by standing up to the class bully, or simply by being themselves and not caring about other people's opinion.
+So far, the polarity effect has only been recorded for thick terms.
+One might wonder, though, whether the effect is in fact a more global effect that also holds for other evaluative terms, specifically thin terms like 'good' and 'bad'.
+It seems plausible to assume that the effect only occurs for thick concepts but disappears for thin ones.
+Thin concepts are said to be merely evaluative, with their only function being to express approval or disapproval.
+What does remain if we cancel this sole content of a thin concept?
+The term should be empty and no longer express anything.
+Thus, whatever the reason is that the polarity effect occurs for thick concepts, it should not pertain to thin concepts as well.
+Another reason to think that the polarity effect occurs for thick concepts only, is the descriptive richness of thick concepts.
+Philosophers have argued that the descriptive content is often very rich and contains disjunctive features (Wiggins, 1993), which may lead to unexpected effects in experimental settings like the cancellability task.
+To give an example: One person can be called courageous for trying a dangerous trick on a snowboard, while another person demonstrates courage by standing up to the class bully, or simply by being themselves and not caring about other people's opinion.
 Courage comes in many forms that often cannot be properly reduced to one shared core feature.
-If this picture is correct, then the evaluation of a thick concept is less central to the semantic content - it is simply one of many things that make up the concept.
-For thin concepts, however, the evaluation is highly central.
+If this picture is correct, then the evaluation of a thick concept is less central to the semantic content-it is simply one of many things that make up the concept.
+For thin concepts, however, the evaluation is extremely central and, in fact, all that the concept expresses.